idaholab/moose/modules/heat_transfer/doc/content/source/materials/ThermalCompliance.md

 ## Overview

-This material creates a thermal compliance material based on temperature gradients and thermal conductivities.
+This material creates a thermal compliance, $K$, material based on temperature gradients and thermal conductivities using the equation:

+!equation
+E=\frac{1}{2}\nabla T \dot K \dot \nabla T

 The resulting material can be used for analysis purposes and for setting up topology optimization Solid Isotropic Material Penalization-type of problems.

 ## Example Input File Syntax